XxmunichxX/theBigHackForEniRepo/index.md

 2. Video Presentation: https://youtu.be/Flt-sQk1P18

-*Hello everyone, we are team4.
+*Hello everyone, we are NoAnger.
 We decided to partecipate to this challenge proposed by Eni because all of us we truly believe that we need to do something to build a better world for our future.